 Other fans are Activision for potential meddling in Blizzard's development, bringing out the fact that Blizzard currently doesn't have a CEO.
 While Activision Blizzard's inner workings are not quite openly known to the public and claiming that Activision runs Blizzard may be unfounded at the moment, the same user did point out several blunders Blizzard either walked or was forced into during 2018.

 For example, there are mentions of Battle for Azeroth being released in an unfinished state, the infamous Diablo Immortal announcement for mobile and the profit-driven development of World of Warcraft.

 Specific cases include a mount that is exclusive to the six-month subscription package and nine items from the in-game store being retired in order to entice more players into buying them, probably in an attempt to pad stats, in a similar manner Lightcap mentioned in their letter.

 I took these two instances of player masses showing their dissatisfaction with World of Warcraft simply because they are the most recent ones, but the community has been disillusioned with the game for a while now.
-Asmongold, probably the most well-known World of Warcraft streamer found Battle for Azeroth to be "shallow, dull, meaningless and not fun " in a response to him quitting a stream back in November.
+Asmongold, probably the most well-known World of Warcraft streamer found Battle for Azeroth to be " " in a response to him quitting a stream back in November.

 If content creators can't find fun with a game, then how can an average player do so?
 The disconnect between Blizzard and their players has never been this high.
 It's almost as if the sales and marketing people took decision making over from product people.
-Almost like the company forgot what it means to make a great product .
+Almost like the company forgot .